Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 • presents a clearly defined problem or task to the student,

-• contains unnecessary information,
+• includes unnecessary information,

 Consider whether the alternatives: